tinkerbell/actions/README.md

 ## Releases

 Actions are released on a per revision basis.
-With each PR merged, all actions are built and pushed to quay.io tagged with the Git revision.
+With each PR merged, all Actions are built and pushed to quay.io tagged with the Git revision.
 The `latest` tag is updated to point to the new image.

-We try not to make changes that would break actions, but we do not provide a backward compatibility guarantee.
+We try not to make changes that would break Actions, but we do not provide a backward compatibility guarantee.
 We recommend using the static Git revision tag for most deployments.

 Our release process may provide stronger compatibility guarantees in the future.

-## Community actions
+## Community Actions

-These actions are built and maintained by third parties.
-To add your own action to the list, raise a PR.
-If you find an action that's no longer maintained, please raise an issue.
+[Actions](https://tinkerbell.org/docs/concepts/templates/#action) are one of the best parts of Tinkerbell.
+These reusable building blocks allow us to evolve the way we provision and interact with machines.
+And sharing Actions is a great way to participate in this evolution.
+The Actions below are built and maintained by community members, like you!
+To add your own Action to the list, raise a PR.
+If you find an Action that's no longer maintained, please raise an issue or PR to have it removed.

+A couple recommendations for making your Action as community friendly as possible:

+- Host your Action in a container registry that's publicly accessible.
+Here's an [example Github Action](docs/example-publish.yaml) that builds and pushes an image to `ghcr.io`.
+- Include a README with usage instructions and examples.

+### Actions List

-- [waitdaemon](https://github.com/jacobweinstock/waitdaemon) - Run an action that always reports successful.
-Useful for reboot, poweroff, or kexec actions.
+- [waitdaemon](https://github.com/jacobweinstock/waitdaemon) - Run an Action that always reports successful.
+Useful for reboot, poweroff, or kexec Actions.